TechHubLondon/TechHubLondon.github.io/README.md

 - It doesn’t cause the website to break or contain malicious code

 Any edits that do not fit the criteria sadly will not be added to the website :(
-We reserve the right not to add content as we see fit, but we'll usually add any relevant content!
+TechHub dot London is a benevolent dictatorship - we reserve the right not to add content as we see fit, but we'll usually add any relevant content.

 ## Editing the website